JordynEnos/jordyn-enos-portfolio/README.md

 6. When the images are clicked, the user is taken to the deployed application

+7. All Contact Info anchors were given functional, clickable addresses

-7. When the page is resized or viewed on various screens, the user is presented with a responsive layout that adapts to the viewport
+8. When the page is resized or viewed on various screens, the user is presented with a responsive layout that adapts to the viewport

 ## Technologies Used